gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 <img src="/wp-content/uploads/graph-info.png" srcset="/wp-content/uploads/graph-info@2x.png" class="img-bordered img-responsive center">

 <div class='callout callout--basic'>
     <p>Note: The Commit Graph is available to all users working on public repositories, and requires no account.
-Additionally, users with a paid GitLens+ subscription can use the Commit Graph with private repos. </br></br>
+Additionally, users with a paid GitLens subscription or trial can use the Commit Graph with private repos. </br></br>

     We’d love to hear your feedback in the <a href='https://github.com/gitkraken/vscode-gitlens/discussions/2158' target='_blank'>Commit Graph discussion on GitHub</a>.</p>
 </div>